 Parametric modeling has been recognized by industry and government as an effective means to provide an estimate for project cost and software reliability.
 The Department of Defense, along with the International Society of Parametric Analysts, acknowledges the benefit of using parametric analysis, and encourages their use when creating proposals for the government [6].
 The Department of Defense claims that parametric modeling has reduced government costs and also improved proposal evaluation time [6].
-Boehm developed the Constructive Cost Model (COCOMO) [2] to estimate project cost, resources, and schedule.
+Boehm developed the Constructive Cost Model (COCOMO) [3] to estimate project cost, resources, and schedule.
 Further, the Constructive Quality Model (COQUALMO) added defect introduction and defect removal parameters to the COCOMO to help predict potential defect density in a system.
-Nagappan [11] created a parametric model with his Software Testing Reliability Early Warning (STREW) metric suite to create an estimate of failure density based on a set of software testing metrics.
+Nagappan [10] created a parametric model with his Software Testing Reliability Early Warning (STREW) metric suite to create an estimate of failure density based on a set of software testing metrics.
+In our research, we will also build a parametric model to estimate defect density based upon V&V certificates recorded with the code.